LucaBrizuela/Portfolio-Showcase/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.
+This section is dedicated to showcasing practical examples of how the project can be utilized effectively.
+Here, you'll find a collection of helpful resources including additional screenshots, code snippets, and demos that illustrate various aspects of the project's functionality.
+Additionally, you can find links to more resources that provide further insights and guidance on utilizing the project to its fullest potential."

-_For more examples, please refer to the [Documentation](https://example.com)_
+_For more examples, please go to the [Support Materials](https://example.com)_ link!

 <p align="right">~<a href="#readme-top">Top of the Page</a>~</p>